 Test for both permissions models

-Beginning with Android 6.0 (API level 23), users grant and revoke app permissions at run time, instead of doing so when they install the app.
+In Android 6.0 (API level 23) and higher, users grant and revoke app permissions at run time, instead of doing so when they install the app.
 As a result, you'll have to test your app under a wider range of conditions.
 Prior to Android 6.0, you could reasonably assume that if your app is running at all, it has all the permissions it declares in the app manifest.
-Beginning with Android 6.0 the user can turn permissions on or off for any app, even an app that targets API level 22 or lower.
-You should test to ensure your app functions correctly whether or not it has any permissions.
+Now, the user can turn permissions on or off for any app, regardless of API level.
+You should test to ensure your app functions correctly across various permission scenarios.